Stats section computing facilities

 Bazooka Hadoop cluster

-A 15 node Hadoop cluster is available to Stats users - this is often called the Bazooka cluster since the head node which users log into to use the cluster is known as bazooka.ma (there are two other small Hadoop clusters which are used for test and development purposes but these aren't generally available).
-For those interested in numbers(!), this cluster provides 448 cores of processor power, 524.5 GB of memory and 157.9 terabytes of storage.
+A 16 node Hadoop cluster is available to Stats users - this is often called the Bazooka cluster since the head node which research users log into to use the cluster is known as bazooka.ma.
+For those interested in numbers(!), this cluster provides 512 processor cores, 1739 GB of memory and 155.48 terabytes of storage.
+Another node called athena, intended primarily for teaching courses, was added to this cluster in June 2019.

 - If you want to use the Bazooka Hadoop cluster, just ask for an account; this will include both a local conventional home directory on bazooka as well as a Hadoop home directory whose storage is distributed throughout the entire cluster using the HDFS filesystem.
 Your Hadoop HDFS directory is available on all the general purpose compute systems as well as on the modal and medial compute servers (if you have an account on these) - you'll find this under /home/hadoop on all Stats systems.
 On request, your Hadoop home directory can also be mounted on your own desktop system(s) but for security reasons, these need to be named systems with wired Ethernet network connections and static IP addresses registered in the college's HDB (hosts database).

-- Known as modal and medial, two compute servers are available each having 64 CPU cores (four 16-core AMD Opteron CPUs), 512 GB of memory and plenty of local disk storage (19 TB on modal, 10 TB on medial) with home directories both local and remote.
-These servers are used mainly for cyber security-related projects with accounts being set up on request.
+- Known as modal, model, medial, madul and midal, five compute servers are available each having 64 CPU cores (four 16-core AMD Opteron CPUs), 512 GB of memory; in addition modal and medial have plenty of local disk storage (19 TB on modal, 10 TB on medial) with both local and remote home directories.
+These servers are used mainly for cyber security-related projects with accounts being set up on request; madul and midal were added in February 2020 and have the latest Ubuntu 18.04, Matlab R2019a and R 3.6.2 versions installed while model, added in March 2020, now has R version 4.0.0. installed.